-1. The results of nonparametric pairwise grouping (NPG) showed its ability to cluster using the cubic spline model using CSP penalty functions in clustering; we find that:
+1. The results of nonparametric pairwise grouping (NPG) showed its ability to cluster using the cubic spline model using CSP penalty functions in clustering, we find that:

-When conducting the simulation experiment n = 60, we found that the number of clusters was 36, 32, and 32 elements, with the appropriate tuning parameters being chosen using the developed BIC standard.
-In the case of the simulation experiment, when n = 100, we find that the three clusters consisted of 36, 32, and 32.
+When conducting the simulation experiment n = 60, we find that the number of clusters was 36, 32 and 32 elements, with the appropriate tuning parameters being chosen using the developed BIC standard.
+In the case of the simulation experiment when n = 100, we find that the three clusters consisted of as : 36, 32, and 32.

-- 2. By making a comparison between the NPG method of clustering and the k-means method, we find that the former is highly efficient in clustering when using the cubic B-spline smoothing model, as the NPG method works to group profiles of longitudinal data by penalizing the pairwise distances of cubic B-spline coefficient vectors, it also works on finding estimates of the model parameters at the same time, by choosing λ1, which in turn controls the smoothness of the cubic B-spline approximate function, and λ2, which controls the number of clusters chosen. - 3.
+- 2. By making a comparison between the NPG method of clustering and the k-means method, we find that the former is highly efficient in clustering when using the cubic B-spline smoothing model, as the NPG method works to group profiles of longitudinal data by penalizing the pairwise distances of cubic B-spline coefficient vectors, it also works on finding estimates of the model parameters at the same time, by choosing $\lambda 1$, which in turn controls the smoothness of the cubic B-spline approximate function, and $\lambda 2$, which controls the number of clusters chosen. - 3.
 In conclusion, the method of penal clustering of longitudinal data subjects using the NPG method of the cubic spline smoothing model and using the penal penalty function CSP is an improvement to the clustering process. - 4.
-After applying the cubic spline smoothing model method to the longitudinal data of examinations of patients with renal failure, targeting the glomerular filtration rate, it was found that patients suffering from renal failure are divided into two groups: the first are patients who suffer from glomerular renal failure resulting from high blood pressure, which in turn leads to a failure in the functioning of the glomeruli, as the glomerular filtration rate ranges between 19-25 mg/min/ml3, and for this reason, dialysis is performed twice a week.
-The second group consisted of patients suffering from various diseases such as blood sugar, genetic factors, or the causes combined together, causing a decrease in the glomerular filtration rate, which was less than the mentioned rate.
-And therefore, it is necessary to resort to dialysis three times a week.
+After applying the cubic spline smoothing model method to the longitudinal data of examinations of patients with renal failure, targeting the glomerular filtration rate, it was found that patients suffering from renal failure are divided into two groups: the first are patients who suffer from glomerular renal failure resulting from high blood pressure, which in turn leads to a failure in the functioning of the glomeruli, as the glomerular filtration rate ranges between 19-25 mg/min/ml3, and for this reason dialysis is performed ptwice a week.
+As for the second group, they were patients suffering from various diseases such as blood sugar, genetic factors, or the causes combined together, causing a decrease in the glomerular filtration rate less than the mentioned rate, and therefore it is necessary to resort to dialysis three times a week.